 Steve would strongly be advised against this.
 If he withdraws his application after 1 April 2023, he will not be able to resubmit the application from inside the UK as he will not have a valid UK visa.

 How do we get a refund if we no longer want to submit an in-country spouse visa application?

 In-country spouse visa applicants can get a refund by withdrawing the application (as long as they have not attended the visa centre appointment).

 You can withdraw an in-country spouse visa application by clicking this link.

-Unfortunately, since withdrawals are made using the above “Request for Return of Documents” link, the withdrawal of an in-country spouse visa application is rather long winded and is something which partners tend to find confusing.
+Unfortunately, since withdrawals are made using the above “Request for Return of Documents” link, the withdrawal of an in-country spouse visa application is a rather long-winded process and is something that partners tend to find confusing.

 Do sponsors keep possession of their passports for in-country partner visa applications?

-Yes – sponsors keep possession of their passport for in-country partner visa applications as only a copy of the sponsor’s passport is submitted.
+Yes – sponsors keep possession of their passports for in-country partner visa applications.
+Only a copy of the sponsor’s passport is submitted.

 Will it matter if my UK visa expires when the in-country spouse visa application is processing?

 If an in-country spouse visa application is submitted before the applicant’s current visa expires, it will not matter if the application is not decided before the current visa’s expiry date.